nateKlaux/Naviga.Docs/Solicitor Concierge/configure_marketing_text.md

 #### Goal

 The goal of this guide is to show you how to configure marketing copy in SolCon.
-You can create copy profiles (e.g. `Print Delivery Copy` or `Digital Access Copy`) and then use them when creating Offer Groups.
+You can create profiles (e.g. `Print Delivery Text` or `Digital Access Text`) and then use them in your Offer Groups.

 #### Before you start